What is MUN?

 How to write position papers

 Position papers should be one page per topic and single spaced.
-If you believe there is too much vital information to fit into a single page, you are welcome to write up to one and a half pages per topic.
 For delegates in committees that only have one topic, you should write two pages on the single topic.

 An award for the best position paper will be given in each committee based off of strength of ideas, clarity of presentation, and depth of research.
 Delegates who do not submit position papers will be ineligible for committee awards.